 There are many legends connected to Neptune Fountain.
 The most popular is the one about the ‘Goldwasser’, popular vodka from Gdansk.

-There is another legend that says that once in a century, all stone creatures adorning tops of Gdansk’s townhouses, come to life in Gdansk for one night.
-They are tasting all delicious food and meeting all the people they have been observing for so many years.
-It is believed that the leader of the feast is the Neptune himself.
+There is another legend that says that once in a century, all stone creatures adorning the tops of Gdansk’s townhouses, come to life in Gdansk for one night.
+They are tasting all the delicious food and meet all the people they have been observing for so many years.
+It is believed that the leader of the feast is Neptune himself.

 Gdansk Is Famous For The Beautiful And Unique Ambers